Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Experimental Methodology

 \subsection{Data Analysis}

-For qualitative comparison, the raw data plot in Fig.~\ref{fig:raw_plot} illustrates the repeated trajectories of both HEBIs under interaction mediated by H-MANs.
-For a quantitative assessment of the impact of haptic delay on performance metrics, the tracking error (TE) was employed, as it has been widely used to evaluate human motor performance [1,7,18], enabling the quantification of performance into comparable data.
-Since the datasets are unpaired, the non-parametric Kruskal-Wallis test was applied to assess significant differences among multiple conditions.
-For pairwise comparisons, a non-parametric unpaired Wilcoxon rank sum test was utilised.
+Qualitatively, the raw data shown in Fig.~\ref{fig:raw_plot} illustrate the repeated HEBI trajectories mediated by H-MANs.
+For a quantitative assessment of the impact of haptic delay, we evaluated performance using tracking error (TE).
+TE is a standard metric to evaluate human motor performance \cite{DuCampolo2024,IvanovaBurdet2021,KagerCampolo2019}, enabling the quantification of performance into comparable data.
+Because the datasets are unpaired, the non-parametric Kruskal-Wallis test was applied to assess significant differences across multiple conditions.
+We utilised the non-parametric unpaired Wilcoxon rank sum test for pairwise comparisons.